 - Is Plain Language Enough for User Friendly Legislation?

 In a joint event with Clarity, Professor Xanthaki and Dr. Pennisi explored whether a layered structure is a workable way to promote clarity in legislation and other documents in a “Seminar of Clarification and Easification of Legislative Drafting“ 25 March 2015.

-The important theme of ‘making legislative drafting clearer and easier’ has been discussed from various perspectives and different fields of research, involving plain language drafting, legislative drafting and multilingual systems, easification and simplication strategies applied to legislative drafting.
+The important theme of ‘making legislative drafting clearer and easier’ has been discussed from various perspectives and different fields of research, involving plain language drafting, legislative drafting and multilingual systems, easification and simplification strategies applied to legislative drafting.